Grodno region: History

 Under the terms of the Peace Treaty of Riga, the region and the city returned to the Second Polish Republic which claimed rights to this territory as a successor to the Polish–Lithuanian Commonwealth and as a victorious side of the Polish–Soviet War.
 By 1939, Grodno city had 60,000 inhabitants, with Poles and Jews accounting for 60% and 37% of the population, respectively.
 During Polish rule, Grodno was the center of Grodno County in Białystok Voivodeship, but some parts of present Grodno region were in the voivodeships of Nowogródek and Wilno.

 After World War II started, on 17 September 1939 (Soviet Invasion of Poland), the Grodno area was invaded by the Soviet Union, and forcibly incorporated into the Byelorussian Soviet Socialist Republic.
 Over 300 captured Polish defenders of Grodno, including Polish Army officers and youth, were summarily executed by Soviet forces.
 Grodno was located in the newly established Belastok region.
 Thousands were imprisoned or deported to Siberia and Kazakhstan.
 In the early summer of 1941, the region fell under German occupation as part of Operation Barbarossa.
 During the Soviet retreat, more executions of Polish prisoners of war occurred in Grodno.

 In November 1941, the occupation forces established the Grodno Ghetto for Jewish citizens of Grodno and the rest of the region.
 In 1942, after a year of severe persecution and planned starvation of ghetto inhabitants, 10,000 Jews from Grodno were deported to the German concentration camp of Auschwitz-Birkenau to be killed.
 The following year, in 1943, 17,000 of the surviving ghetto inhabitants were also deported to Auschwitz-Birkenau, as well as to the Treblinka extermination camp and the Białystok Ghetto.

 As of 13 March 1943, German troops reported the completion of the extermination and declared Grodno city judenfrei (free of Jews).
 However, around 50 Jews had survived, some hidden by non-Jewish families.
 Polish and Soviet underground forces acted in the region.
 Villages like Dziarečyn, which originally had large Jewish populations, were greatly reduced.

 As a result of Joseph Stalin's policy of expansion to the west, it was decided (during the Yalta Conference) that the Polish eastern border would be set roughly along the Curzon Line.
 Based on this decision, the left-bank part of Grodno town would be kept within the borders of Poland.
 It is not clear how the original Curzon Line near Grodno was moved by around 20 km to the west.
 When the so-called "mistake" (today regarded rather as sabotage within British ministry structures) became obvious to negotiators, Stalin refused to correct the mistaken line.
-Despite multiple and desperate appeals from Polish citizens of Grodno, the whole Grodno region, including the Sapotskin Triangle (ethnically Polish till today), was incorporated to the Soviet Belarus and many Poles emigrated or were expelled.
+Despite multiple and desperate appeals from Polish citizens of Grodno, the whole Grodno region, including the Sapotskin Triangle (still ethnically Polish today), was incorporated to the Soviet Belarus and many Poles emigrated or were expelled.

 In 1944, the Belastok Region was dissolved and the Grodno region was established.

 Since 1991, the Grodno region constitutes one of the six regions of independent Belarus.